pulumi/pulumi-eks/README.md

 ## Installing

 This package is available in JavaScript/TypeScript for use with Node.js.
-Install it using either `npm` or `yarn`
+Install it using either `npm` or `yarn`.

 `npm`: